WELCOME TO OUR ADULT RESIDENCY PROGRAM!

 For academic year 2020-21, interviews will be held on a virtual platform.
-If you are selected for an interview, please expect to arrive the afternoon before your scheduled date.
-Hotel arrangements will be coordinated on your behalf.
-That evening, you will join the current residents for dinner at a local restaurant.
+If you are selected for an interview, you will join the current residents for virtual chat the evening before your interivew.
 This is an ideal opportunity to become acquainted with one another and relax a bit before your big day.

 On the day of your interview, candidates will arrive virtually at 7am on a Zoom platform.
 Next you will hear a program overview given by the Department Chair and Program Director.
-This is the department's opportunity to highlight our top-notch training program and new hospital facilities.
+This is the department’s opportunity to highlight our top-notch training program and new hospital facilities.
 Immediately following is the opportunity to observe our Grand Rounds Conference.
 The remainder of the day will be split between interview sessions and a virtual hospital tour by our chief residents.
 An opportunity will be provided to interact with the residents with one applicant paired with two residents in a virtual breakout room.
 During this time, you will be able to ask questions in an informal setting.
-Your day will conclude by 5 pm.
-Departing transportation will be the candidates' responsibility following the interviews.
+Your day will conclude by 4 pm.

 Due to the volume of applications, status updates are difficult to manage.
 Please be assured that every application is individually reviewed and should you be selected to interview you will receive an email from the program director.
 Due to the high volumes, voice messages and emails cannot be returned.